openvcash/wxVcashGUI/README.md

 # wxVcashGUI
-A multiplatform GUI for Vcash, the decentralized currency for the internet
+A multiplatform GUI for Vcash, a decentralized currency for the internet (https://vcash.info/).